kiwilan/feedrender/README.md

   - 🔧 Option to return XML feed
   - 🗂️ Option to return JSON response with HTML as string
   - ✅ If crawler is not a browser, return original XML feed
-- 🗄️ Return a JSON response with RSS feed parsed as objects on `/api/parser` endpoint
+- 🗄️ Return a JSON response with RSS feed parsed as objects on `/api/json` endpoint
+- 🗒️ Return a XML response with RSS feed on `/api/xml` endpoint

 ### Roadmap